 The ginsenoside compounds found in ginseng, play an important role in this herbs healing and tonifying properties.
 Products with higher levels of these compounds are more potent and effective.

 Siberian ginseng (Eleutherococcus senticosus / aka Eleuthero) is in the same family but an entirely different genus than Panax ginseng. and does not contain the ginsenoside compounds associated with Chinese, Korean, or American ginseng.
 The compounds found in Siberian ginseng are known as eleutherosides

 In Korea, ginseng is used in side dishes, soups, and alcoholic beverages.

 Ginseng leaves are sometimes used in food or beverage preparations, though not as frequently as the roots.

 A Woody Root

-Siberian ginseng’s active compound is eleutherosides not ginsenosides.
-So instead of a fleshy root has a woody root.
+Siberian ginseng’s (Eleutherococcus senticosus) active compounds are eleutherosides and not ginsenosides.
+It is a different species than Panax ginseng.
+Instead of a fleshy root, Siberian ginseng has a woody root.

 How to use Ginseng (Ren Shen) and take FULL advantage of it's healing powers!